 Don’t give up when you’ve become tired and weak.
 Don’t give up when that familiar sin, still crouching at your door after all these years pounces again.
 Don’t give up when your weary and your soul is exhausted from the battle.
 Don’t give up when your long asked, sought and knocked for prayers have not been answered.

 Don’t give up when the darts of doubts make you question.
 Don’t give up when the filed of which God has assigned you to work is hard and the harvest does not look promising.
 Don’t give up when your reputation has been damaged because you’re trying to be faithful.
 Don’t give up when the waiting on God seems endless.
 Don’t give up.

 by Brad Boyles

-It’s so important we don’t just skip over these verses and picture spiritual beings as casually sitting on our shoulders tempting us.
-We must truly grasp the dark, wretched and sinful dominion that looms over conduct, perspective, worldviews, cultures, religions, nations, and the entire world on into the spiritual realm of heavenly places.
+It is critical we don’t just skip over these verses and picture spiritual beings as casually sitting on our shoulders tempting us.
+We must truly grasp the dark, wretched, and sinful dominion that looms over conduct, perspective, worldviews, cultures, religions, nations, and the entire world on into the spiritual realm of heavenly places.
 This is the “why” behind our spiritual armor.
 The war is real and God has enlisted His soldiers to raid the battlefield!
 We have a responsibility to bear God’s image and work alongside the Holy Spirit to take back the ground that has been stolen by the enemy.